Congress of Berlin: Treaty of San Stefano

-After the Bulgarian April Uprising in 1876 and the Russian victory in the Russo-Turkish War in 1877–1878, Russia had liberated almost all of the Ottoman European possessions.
+After the Bulgarian April Uprising in 1876 and the Russian victory in the Russo-Turkish War of 1877–1878, Russia had liberated almost all of the Ottoman European possessions.
 The Ottomans recognised Montenegro, Romania and Serbia as independent, and the territories of all three of them were expanded.
 Russia created a large Principality of Bulgaria as an autonomous vassal of the sultan.
 That expanded Russia's sphere of influence to encompass the entire Balkans, which alarmed other powers in Europe.
 Britain, which had threatened war with Russia if it occupied Constantinople, and France did not want another power meddling in either the Mediterranean or the Middle East, where both powers were prepared to make large colonial gains.
 Austria-Hungary desired Habsburg control over the Balkans, and Germany wanted to prevent its ally from going to war.
 German Chancellor Otto von Bismarck thus called the Congress of Berlin to discuss the partition of the Ottoman Balkans among the European powers and to preserve the League of Three Emperors in the face of the spread of European liberalism.

 The Congress was attended by Britain, Austria-Hungary, France, Germany, Italy, Russia and the Ottoman Empire.
 Delegates from Greece, Romania, Serbia and Montenegro attended the sessions that concerned their states, but they were not members.

 The Congress was solicited by Russia's rivals, particularly Austria-Hungary and Britain, and was hosted in 1878 by Bismarck.
 It proposed and ratified the Treaty of Berlin.
 The meetings were held at Bismarck's Reich Chancellery, the former Radziwill Palace, from 13 June to 13 July 1878.
 The congress revised or eliminated 18 of the 29 articles in the Treaty of San Stefano.
 Furthermore, by using as a foundation the Treaties of Paris (1856) and of Washington (1871), the treaty rearranged the East.